TheRootDaemon/bog/README.md

 # Bog - Simple FastAPI Social Media Backend

 ## What is Bog?
-Bog is a straightforward FastAPI backend for a social media app.
+Bog is a straightforward FastAPI backend for a micro bloggin site.
 It lets users register, post content, follow others, like posts, and view feeds, with secure JWT authentication.

 ## Quick Setup